eswar17v/Sales-Data-Analysis-and-Report/README.md

 # Sales-Data-Analysis-and-Report
 ## Project Overview

 This project focuses on analyzing sales data to generate comprehensive reports that provide actionable insights for business growth.
-The analysis was conducted using Excel's powerful tools, including Pivot Tables, Power Query, and DAX, to offer strategic recommendations for optimizing sales performance and expanding market reach.
+The analysis was conducted using Excel's powerful tools, including Pivot Tables and DAX, to offer strategic recommendations for optimizing sales performance and expanding market reach.

 ## Key Features

 1. Sales Data Analysis

 Pivot Tables: Utilized Excel pivot tables to summarize and analyze sales data across various dimensions such as products, regions, and time periods.
-Power Query: Employed Power Query to clean, transform, and load data, ensuring that the data was in a suitable format for analysis.
+Data preprocessing: clean, transform, and load data, ensuring that the data was in a suitable format for analysis.
 DAX (Data Analysis Expressions): Applied DAX formulas to perform more complex calculations and to create measures for deeper insights into sales performance.

 2. Actionable Insights